Supportive Services & Care Management

 Money Management Program

-Money Managers assist income-eligible seniors aged sixty or older who may be at risk of losing their independence due to their failure to pay rent, utility or other basis bills on time.
+The Massachusetts Money Manager Program assists income-eligible adults aged sixty or older who may be at risk of losing their independence due to their failure to pay rent, utility or other basis bills on time.

 The Massachusetts Money Management Program assists income-eligible adults aged sixty and older, who may be at risk of losing their independence due to failure to pay rent, utility, or other basic bills on time.
 Individuals request money management assistance for a variety of reasons including limited support, visual impairment, disability, or cognitive issues.
 This program is offered free of charge to income-eligible individuals and at a small fee to others.